datazation/datazation/README.md

 ‎# 👋 Welcome to DataZation Technologies

-We design and build scalable, resilient systems for modern enterprises.  ‎ Led by a **Systems Architect** passionate about scalable distributed architectures.‎
+We design and build scalable, resilient systems for modern enterprises.

-‎---‎
+Led by a **Systems Architect** passionate about scalable distributed architectures.

+---

-‎## 🔧 Expertise
+## 🔧 Expertise
-‎- Systems Architecture Design  ‎
+- Systems Architecture Design
-‎- Infrastructure & Automation  ‎
+- Infrastructure & Automation
-‎- Friendly User Interface  ‎
+- Friendly User Interface
-‎- Distributed Systems & Scalability  ‎
+- Distributed Systems & Scalability

-‎---‎
+---

-‎## 🌟 What We Do
+## 🌟 What We Do
-At **DataZation Technologies**, we focus on:‎
+At **DataZation Technologies**, we focus on:
-‎- Building modern architectures that scale with business needs  ‎ ‎- Designing resilient systems  ‎
+- Building modern architectures that scale with business needs
+- Designing resilient systems
-‎- Driving innovation through automation  ‎
+- Driving innovation through automation
+‎

 <!--